dlh01/dave-wpstarterkit/README.markdown

-When deploying your site to your production server, then, you obviously have to ensure that you exclude `local-config.php`, or else it will obviously be used.
+When deploying your site to your production server, then, you obviously have to ensure that you exclude `local-config.php`, or else it will be used.
 That means that you need to *ignore* `local-config.php` after you download the boilerplate, but before you configure the local file.